Heritage Program Grants

 Please send completed applications and all required supporting materials to:

-Department of Sport, Culture and Heritage
+Department of Sport, Culture, Heritage and Tourism

 Main Floor, 213 Notre Dame Avenue